holochain/docs-pages/src/pages/get-building/at-an-event.md

 ## Configure Nix to use a local cache

 !!! note Pre-requisite
-Please check with the event host whether a local cache is being provided.
+Please check with the event hosts whether a local cache is being provided.
 If not, this section can be skipped.
 !!!

 The quick start `setup.sh` script configures Nix to use `https://holochain-ci.cachix.org` as a cache.
 This significantly speeds up launching the Holonix development environment.
-This works well in general, but at live events it requires a lot of bandwidth with multiple people downloading large files at the same time.
+It works well in general, but at live events it requires a lot of bandwidth with multiple people downloading large files at the same time.
 To improve the experience for everyone, a cache can be provided locally.
 This section shows you how to connect to the local cache.

 The event hosts will provide you with a cache name.
 This will be unique per event!
 Replace `<event-cache-name>` with the provided name in the command below.